 Jaimie Rubin, Psy.D. (she/her/hers) is a Postdoctoral Fellow specializing in Counseling and Sport Psychology.
 She takes a holistic and individualized approach aimed at providing a space for individuals to develop an understanding of self, increase awareness, and establish the mental skills and mindset necessary for readiness to consistently perform at their optimal level in both athletic and life endeavors.
-Dr. Rubin is an LGBTQ affirmative counselor.
+Dr. Rubin is an LGBTQ affirmative counselor and sports psychologist.

 Experience, Education, and Training

 Originally from Demarest, New Jersey, Dr. Rubin completed her undergraduate degree at Hobart and William Smith Colleges in Geneva, NY.
 She went on to earn her Masters degree in Athletic Counseling and her Doctorate degree in Counseling Psychology with a specialization in Sport Psychology from Springfield College in Springfield, MA.
 Dr. Rubin has worked with student-athletes, teams, coaches, administrators and staff at a number of Division I, II, and III institutions including the University of Oklahoma Psychological Resources for OU Student-Athletes (PROS), American International College, and Connecticut College.
 She also served as a counseling and mental training specialist for cadets at the United Stated Coast Guard Academy (USCGA) and with the Collegiate Baseball League of Europe.
 Additionally, Dr. Rubin provided counseling and performance enhancement services to injured athletes in the Sport Injury and Recovery Rehabilitation Center at Springfield College and on the Physical Therapy Unit at USCGA.
 Dr. Rubin is a trained experiential learning and challenge course facilitator.